 In connection with the issuance of \$10,065,000 2005 Taxable Housing Tax Revenue Bonds, Series AQ, the Authority entered into an agreement with the Successor Agency to advance the proceeds of the 2005 Taxable Housing Tax Revenue Bonds, Series AQ, to the Successor Agency for the purpose of financing redevelopment activities with respect to the Merged Redevelopment Project Area.
 Interest on the bonds is payable semiannually on each August 1 and February 1.
 The rates of interest range from 5.23% to 6.25% per annum.
 Principal is payable in annual installments ranging from \$100,000 to \$750,000.
-The Successor Agency will make payments to the Authority sufficient to meet its debt service requirements on the related Taxable Housing Tax Revenue Bonds.
-At June 30, 2018, the outstanding balance is \$7,010,000.
+The Successor Agency made payments to the Authority sufficient to meet its debt service requirements on the related Taxable Housing Tax Revenue Bonds.
+During the year ended June 30, 2019, the advance was paid off.